WxTu/ITR/README.md

 ## Citation & License
 If you use this code for your research, please cite our paper.
 ```
-@inproceedings{TuDeep,
+@inproceedings{ITR2022,
-  title={Deep Fusion Clustering Network},
+  title={Initializing Then Refining: A Simple Graph Attribute Imputation Network},
-  author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Guo, Xifeng and Cai, Zhiping and zhu, En and Cheng, Jieren},
+  author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Yue, Liu and Cai, Zhiping and zhu, En and Changwang, Zhang and Cheng, Jieren},
-  booktitle={The Thirty-Fifth AAAI Conference on Artificial Intelligence},
+  booktitle={The 31st International Joint Conference on Artificial Intelligence},
-  year={2021}
+  year={2022}
 }
 ```